grapefizz/zetr/README.md

 ## Current Status

-This is a fully functional NES emulator capable of running Donkey Kong and other NES games.
+This is a functional NES emulator capable of running Donkey Kong and other NES games.
 The emulator features:

-- **Complete 6502 CPU**: All essential instructions for game logic
+- Complete 6502 CPU: All essential instructions for game logic
-- **Advanced PPU**: Background tile rendering with authentic NES graphics
+- Advanced PPU: Background tile rendering with authentic NES graphics
-- **Real-time Emulation**: Proper CPU/PPU timing synchronization
+- Real-time Emulation: Proper CPU/PPU timing synchronization
-- **Game Controls**: Full controller support for gameplay
+- Game Controls: Full controller support for gameplay

 ## Architecture